Morgantown, West Virginia

-Morgantown is a city in and the county seat of Monongalia County, West Virginia, United States, situated along the Monongahela River.
-The largest city in North-Central West Virginia, Morgantown is best known as the home of West Virginia University.
-The population was 30,347 at the 2020 census.
-The city serves as the anchor of the Morgantown metropolitan area, which had a population of 138,176 in 2020.
+Morgantown is a city in Monongalia County, West Virginia, United States, and its county seat.
+It is situated along the Monongahela River in North Central West Virginia and is the home of West Virginia University.
+Morgantown is the third-most populous city in West Virginia, with a population of 30,347 at the 2020 census.
+The Morgantown metropolitan area has an estimated 140,000 residents.
+It is a small city economically driven by West Virginia University and the Robert C. Byrd Health Sciences Center.

 History

 Morgantown's history is closely tied to the Anglo-French struggle for this territory.
 Until the Treaty of Paris in 1763, what is now known as Morgantown was greatly contested by white settlers and Native Americans, and by British and French soldiers.
 The treaty decided the issue in favor of the British, but Indian fighting continued almost to the beginning of the American Revolutionary War in 1775.

 Zackquill Morgan and David Morgan, sons of Morgan Morgan, entered the area of Virginia that would become Morgantown around 1767, although others, such as Thomas Decker, were recorded as attempting to settle in the area a decade earlier.
 Zackquill and David lived here for a few years and eventually built Fort Morgan in present-day Downtown Morgantown in 1772.
 Several forts were built in the area during this time: Fort Pierpont near the Cheat River, in 1769; Fort Coburn, near Dorsey's Knob, in 1770.
 Fort Morgan, at the present site of Morgantown, in 1772; Fort Dinwiddie, north several miles at Stewartstown, in 1772; Fort Martin, several miles north on the Monongahela River, in 1773; Fort Burris in the present-day Suncrest area of Morgantown, in 1774; and Fort Kern in the present-day Greenmont area of Morgantown, in 1774, in addition to other, smaller forts.